Dr. Tiffany-Rose Sikorski

 Dr. Sikorski's recently funded projects include Service Learning Projects to Improve Engineering Students' Civic Engagement and Capacity for Innovation (National Science Foundation), the STEM Integration Project (Charles E. Smith Jewish Day School), the HARK Proof of Concept project (Honda Motor Company & Honda Research Institute Japan), Building Capacity for Disciplinary Experts in Math and Science Teaching (National Science Foundation), and The GW Learning Assistant Program (GW Columbian College of Arts and Sciences).

 Dr. Sikorski's science teaching experience includes public and charter high schools, after school programs, and museum settings.
 Her pedagogy courses aim to empower future teachers to create meaningful science learning experiences for their students, experiences that build on students’ vast capabilities for making sense of the natural world and that sustain student interest and participation over time.
-Dr. Sikorski is a recipient of the Morton A. Bender Teaching Award and a member of GW's Academy of Distinguished Teachers and is currently recruiting students for the Connecting Science Communities team.
+Dr. Sikorski is a recipient of the Morton A. Bender Teaching Award and a member of GW's Academy of Distinguished Teachers.